Indiana snapshot: Basketball temples take center stage

 “The hair on the back of your neck stood up when you ran out on the floor to the roar of Hoosier Nation,” said Kent Benson, a starter on that title team.
 “It shook the building.
 It was absolutely deafening it was so loud.”

-At Purdue’s Mackey Arena, fans will find John Wooden’s retired number.
-And when it’s at full capacity the sounds resound off the metallic, domed roof, making life as difficult for musicians as Boilermakers opponents.
+At Purdue’s Mackey Arena, fans will find the banner honoring John Wooden — the first three-time All-American.
+And when the arena is full, the decibels resound off the metallic, domed roof, making life as difficult for musicians as Boilermakers opponents.

 The other three are just a short drive from Hinkle: Indiana Farmers Coliseum, which opened on the state fairgrounds in 1939 and played host to the Indiana Pacers’ three ABA titles; Lucas Oil Stadium, home of the NFL’s Colts and where Gordon Hayward’s half-court heave came within inches of giving Butler the 2010 national championship; and Bankers Life Fieldhouse, which hosted three games during the 2000 NBA Finals — the first of Kobe Bryant’s five title runs.